JosephLWalker96/underwater-object-detection/README.md

 Corresponding author: Joseph L. Walker, jlwalker (at) ucsd (dot) edu python-based software associated with the publication can be found at: https://github.com/JosephLWalker96/underwater-object-detection

+## Backgorund
+This dataset consists of 2,109 images of Smart Underwater Imaging Telemeters (SUITs) that were imaged across six different coral reefs.
+This dataset was curated for domain adaptation experimentation for underwater object detection settings.
+The associated manuscript has been submitted for publication under the title:
+Underwater object detection under dataset shift.

 ## Dependencies
 This code is tested with **Pytorch 0.4.1** and **CUDA 9.0**